ashir6892/BootloaderSpoofer/README.md

 # BootloaderSpoofer
  Spoof locked bootloader on local attestations
- Using AOSP Attestation Key for anyone want device integrity
+ Using Real keybox for anyone want strong integrity